Dawn-of-Resdayn/Dawn-of-Resdayn.github.io/project/rules.md

 15. Respect your DMs and server staff.
 Be patient in regards to them.
 16. Do not abuse NPC merchants, such as the creeper or mudcrab merchant.
 17. No account sharing or dual-boxing without DM permission.
-18. If you have multiple users from the same IP, please contact server management.
-19. Read up on DM policy in regards to [18+ Activities](https://dor.winterfang.com/project/intro.html#dm-policy-on-erotic-roleplay-and-other-18-activities).
+18. Read up on DM policy in regards to [18+ Activities](https://dor.winterfang.com/project/intro.html#dm-policy-on-erotic-roleplay-and-other-18-activities).
-20. Limit your bunnyhopping, when around other active player characters.
+19. Limit your bunnyhopping, when around other active player characters.
-21. You are allowed only **Three** player characters in the roleplaying world.
+20. You are allowed only **Three** player characters in the roleplaying world.
 Pick and plan wisely.
-22. Ban evasion is prohibited.
+21. Ban evasion is prohibited.
-23. No exploitation of known TES3MP bugs.
+22. No exploitation of known TES3MP bugs.
 Report them to David Cernat via [Github Issues](https://github.com/TES3MP/openmw-tes3mp/issues).
-24. Nuisances and refusal to roleplay is prohibited.
-Please join with the intent to roleplay with your fellow players.
+23. Roleplay is required.
-25. Do not impersonate server staff.
+24. Do not impersonate server staff.
-26. Player characters that wish to hold invaluable positions within factions, or own housing and estates, must verify their concept on the [forum](https://resdayn.boards.net/board/4/player-characters).
+25. Player characters that wish to hold invaluable positions within factions, or own housing and estates, must verify their concept on the [forum](https://resdayn.boards.net/board/4/player-characters).
 All toons made through the [Epic Sacrifice](https://dor.winterfang.com/ingame/rpr.html#epic-sacrifice) process must verify their concept on the forum.
 Characters made simply for the purpose of adventuring, tavern sitting, and whatnot- do not have to go through the verification process.

 ## Disclaimers
 [Account and privacy disclaimers.](https://dor.winterfang.com/project/privacy.html)